lzl/log/README.md

 Layout is done.
 But it is not working at all.
 Now let's give it a life.

-Meteor uses MongoDB(?) as their database.
+Meteor uses MongoDB as their database.
 I created a new collection named "Logs" on both client and server, which is the most important collection in this tiny app.

 When I pushed the "Submit" button, I wish the text in the text area form will insert into that important collection, on both client and server.
 Of course, the time & date of the text is as important as the text itself, so it need be inserted too.